-depending on the recipe, it can be serious winter comfort food, or a light spring time supper.
+Depending on the risotto recipe, it can be serious winter comfort food, or a light spring time supper.
 Just like pasta, risotto is a great base for an almost endless variety of flavor combinations and seasonal variations.
 The key to this light primavera version is to seriously undercook the veggies and keep everything as fresh and green as possible.

-This is the perfect recipe to take advantage of all the fresh spring veggies appearing in the grocery stores and farmers’ markets.
+This green risotto is the perfect recipe to take advantage of all the fresh spring veggies appearing in the grocery stores and farmers’ markets.
 It is a great way to highlight the delicate flavors of peas and asparagus which can sometimes get overwhelmed in other dishes.

 This particular risotto has a secret weapon that helps boost its flavor and helps it achieve that pretty spring green color.
 In addition to the fresh garden peas, asparagus, and fennel I made a puree of frozen peas and parsley and stirred it in at the very last minute.
 It makes all the flavors of the finished dish pop and adds an extra dose of nutrition as well.

 Sometimes risotto gets a bad rap for being labor intensive and difficult to get just right, but it’s really not so bad, and the results are totally worth it!
-These tips from Bon Appétit will dispel you of any risotto-myths you might be holding onto (hint: you don’t have to stir it constantly!).

 Spring Green Risotto with Peas, Asparagus and Fennel